-Security is one of the main reasons companies are finally leaving the public cloud.
-With several high-profile data leaks involving cloud providers (an August 2018 AWS error, for example, exposed business-critical information involving over 31.000 systems for the company GoDaddy), and their worries are not without merit.
+Security is one of the main reasons that some companies are finally leaving the public cloud.
+With several high-profile data leaks involving cloud providers (an August 2018 AWS error, for example, exposed business-critical information involving over 31.000 systems for the company GoDaddy) their worries are not without merit.

 Successful IT security strategies reduce the complexity of the IT environment to something simple, or far simpler than it would be to the unaided naked eye trying to scan the network for anomalies.